matrixinfer-ai/kthena/cli/minfer/README.md

 ## Overview

-The `minfer` CLI follows kubectl-style verb-noun grammar and provides an easy way to:
+The `kthena` CLI follows kubectl-style verb-noun grammar and provides an easy way to:
 - Get and view templates and Kthena resources in your cluster
 - Describe detailed information about specific templates and resources
 - Create Kthena resources from predefined manifest templates